atuline/FastLED-Demos/README.md

 Some I made, others I've found on the Internet and modified.

-The template for the sequences is under aattemplate.
+The template for the sequences is called aattemplate.